Backdoor Attacks on Prompt-Driven Video Segmentation Foundation Models: Evaluation

 \mypara{Different Trigger Position}

 To assess whether the location of the trigger affects the effectiveness of the attack, we perform an ablation on DAVIS at a poisoning rate of 5\% using SAM2 under \Method with BadNet across six different trigger placements: top left, top right, bottom left, bottom right, center, and a random place.
 The results in~\Cref{tab:trigger_location} show that the ASRs across all locations are high, while clean metrics remain stable.
 For example, the trigger with random placement reaches 95.4\% ASR for point prompts, 88.5\% for box prompts, and 47.6\% for mask prompts.
 The corresponding mIoU and J\&F are 0.544 and 0.372 for point, 0.839 and 0.576 for box, and 0.897 and 0.644 for mask.
-Across different placements, the ASR varies only slightly, ranging from 92.8\% to 95.4\% for the point and from 46.0\% to 49.6\% for the mask.
-By contrast, the box shows a wider ASR range from 88.5\% to 92.5\%, while the clean metrics remain tight with mIoU fluctuating by about 0.9\% to 2.1\% and J\&F by about 0.9\% to 1.2\%.
+Across different placements, the ASR varies only slightly, ranging from 92.8\% to 95.4\% for the point prompt and from 46.0\% to 48.3\% for the mask prompt.
+By contrast, the box shows a wider ASR range from 88.5\% to 92.5\%, while the clean metrics remain tight, with mIoU varying by at most 0.021 and J\&F by at most 0.012 across trigger locations.
 These observations indicate that changing the trigger's placement has a limited impact on the effectiveness of the backdoor, and \Method remains robust to different trigger placements.

 \mypara{Real-world Object as Trigger} Previous work~\cite{DBLP:conf/cvpr/WengerPBY0Z21,DBLP:conf/mm/HanXZYLZ22} demonstrates that real-world objects can serve as practical backdoor triggers by altering the associated ground-truth labels, thereby increasing stealth.
 Building on this idea, we examine whether \Method can exploit physical triggers without hand-crafted patches.
 Following the physical-trigger construction in~\cite{DBLP:conf/nips/ZhaoMCSWAYZLC24}, we modify DAVIS frames by procedurally generating an object of a given category in the lower-left region of each frame, so that the trigger appears as a natural part of the scene rather than an artificial overlay.
 For each chosen category, ``Leaf'', ``Traffic cone'', and ``Baseball'', we insert a realistic instance of the object, and evaluate the resulting behavior.